 Every woman goes through menopause, it’s an important part of your life and there is no way to skip it.
 Known as the “change” or climacteric, menopause is strongly associated with a wide array of symptoms including hot flashes and night sweats.
 All women are different, meaning they experience these symptoms of menopause differently.
 For instance, one woman can have mild hot flashes, while they can be quite severe in another lady.
 Besides physical, menopause also has psychological symptoms such as depression.
 But, could physical and mental symptoms correlate?
 The latest study showed that experiencing nighttime hot flashes could lead to depression.
+Keep on reading and discover more useful information on the connection between hot flashes and mild depression.

 Nighttime Hot Flashes and Depression